Medical Detoxification for Drug & Alcohol Addiction

 WHAT COMES AFTER MEDICAL DETOX TREATMENT?

 It is important to remember that detox will not treat the core issues that cause drug or alcohol dependency or alter your condition’s long-term course.
 You should also keep in mind that “detox” is a misnomer.
-A considerable percentage of the toxic substances in your body from extended alcohol or drug use will still be there after a medical detox has been completed.
+A considerable amount of toxic substances in your body from extended alcohol or drug use will still be present after a medical detox has been completed.

-So, this initial detox experience is a necessary first step, but much more needs to also occur for dependency on these substances to be significantly affected.
-A comprehensive detox treatment program that addresses the causes of any addictions and their long-term physiological effects will help changes become more long-lasting.
+The initial detox experience is a necessary first step, but much more needs to occur for dependency on these substances to be significantly affected.
+A comprehensive detox treatment program that addresses the causes of your addictions and their long-term physiological effects will help changes become more long-lasting.

 Generally, patients should transition immediately from medical detox to residential or hospitalized treatment.
 This is partly because relapsing is still a high risk at the vulnerable time that occurs in the days and weeks after a medical detox has been completed.